crane919/data-science-2025/data-science-curriculum-build/data-science-curriculum-build/challenges/c05-antibiotics-assignment.md

 **most effective** at helping to answer this question? - (Write your response here) - Why? - (Write your response here)

 - The antibiotics are most effective against positive gram stain backteria.
 At least one of the antibiotics will be effective for any of the positive gram bacteria.
-Meanwhile only 5 out of 9 negative bacteria's have an effective antibiotic MIC score.
-With 3 out of the 5 negative bacteria's antibiotic having an MIC score right at the top of the acceptable range of 0.1.
+Meanwhile only 5 out of 9 negative bacteria’s have an effective antibiotic MIC score.
+With 3 out of the 5 negative bacteria’s antibiotic having an MIC score right at the top of the acceptable range of 0.1.

--   Neomycin is the most effective of the antibiotics as it below the MIC threshold for 8 bacteria's while penicillin has 6 and streptomycin does 4.
+- Neomycin is the most effective of the antibiotics as it below the MIC threshold for 8 bacteria’s while penicillin has 6 and streptomycin does 4.

 - Visual 3 were the most effective at making these observations.

   - Visual 3 separates gram positive and gram negative bacteria by color.
 Since there are only two gram options, the red and blue coloring really stand out against each other.

   - Visual 3 groups together the different antibiotics, which makes it easier to track trends happening between them.

 #### Guiding Question 2

-In 1974 *Diplococcus pneumoniae* was renamed *Streptococcus pneumoniae*, and in 1984 *Streptococcus fecalis* was renamed *Enterococcus fecalis* [2].
+In 1974 *Diplococcus pneumoniae* was renamed *Streptococcus pneumoniae*, and in 1984 *Streptococcus fecalis* was renamed *Enterococcus fecalis*
+\[2\].

 > Why was *Diplococcus pneumoniae* was renamed *Streptococcus
 > pneumoniae*?